CtrlK

 Completeness

-Explicitly answers both what (enforces TDD with 80%+ coverage including unit, integration, E2E tests) and when ('Use this skill when writing new features, fixing bugs, or refactoring code') with clear trigger guidance.
+Explicitly answers both 'what' (enforces test-driven development with 80%+ coverage including unit, integration, and E2E tests) and 'when' ('Use this skill when writing new features, fixing bugs, or refactoring code') with a clear 'Use when' clause.

 3 / 3